Skip to main content

 Bulk execution

-Enable this when the Agent should apply the tool across multiple records in a single run.
+Enable this when the Agent should apply the action across multiple records in a single run.
 Useful for batch operations like:

 • Enriching a list of companies